 Getting to Know Your Au Pair From Germany

 A German au pair will enjoy being part of a host family’s life, sharing family activities and making memories together.
 It is very important in the German culture to be on time; therefore German au pairs are known for being quite punctual.
-They appreciate clear guidelines and a schedule listing their daily responsibilities.
-If any issues or concerns arise you can expect your German au pair to communicate them to you directly; and in return to appreciate honest feedback from you.
+They appreciate clear guidelines and a schedule listing their au pair responsibilities.
+If any issues or concerns arise you can expect your German au pair to communicate them to you directly; and in return to appreciate honest feedback from you and their au pair contract.

 Today's German family has on average one or two children.
 Even though families are not as large as they used to, it is at the center of one's life and family time is made a priority over some other social commitments.
 Spending time with immediate and extended family on weekends and during major holidays is very common.
 Your German live-in nanny will enjoy meeting all members of your family and spending traditional get-togethers with them.

 Most young people in Germany finish high school or the equivalent between 16 to 18 years of age.
 Many then pursue post-secondary studies in larger cities and move away from home to live in their own apartment or share a place with roommates.
 Therefore, you can expect your German au pair to be quite independent when it comes to household chores, preparing meals and keeping the house tidy.

 A live-in au pair from Germany will typically have experience babysitting the children of neighbors, friends and relatives.
-Many au pairs acquire additional experience by completing internships at a local kindergarten or day care center.
-Quite a few German au pairs qualify as our Par Expérience au pairs: they may be a kindergarten or elementary school teacher or have a degree in social studies.
+Many au pairs acquire additional experience by completing internships at a local kindergarten or day care center job in Germany.
+Quite a few German au pairs qualify as our Par Expérience au pairs: they may be a kindergarten or elementary school teacher or have a degree in social studies for personalized assistance.